johncarl-ux/mycapstone/opmdc-2/README.md

 How it works (quick)

-1. Client posts a new notification to `notifications.php` (e.g., the Barangay dashboard posts when a request is submitted).
+1. Client posts a new notification to `notifications.php` (e.g., the Barangay dashboard posts when a proposal is submitted).
 The endpoint inserts into the DB and returns the inserted `id`.
 2. `notifications_stream.php` polls for new rows and emits SSE `notification` events to connected, authenticated clients.
 3. Dashboards open an EventSource to `notifications_stream.php` and refresh or append notifications when events arrive.
 They can also call `notifications_list.php` to fetch a recent list and unread count.